0xETX/CTF-Writeups/Magpie CTF 2022/Tracking a CEO (Complete)/TrackingACEO_Complete.md

 The next step was to look up the city on WikiPedia.

-Immediately, nothing in particular stands out, meaning that I might have to look deeper.
+After searching around for awhile, nothing in particular stands out, meaning that I might have to look deeper.

 ![alt-text](https://github.com/0xETX/CTF-Writeups/blob/main/Magpie%20CTF%202022/Tracking%20a%20CEO%20(Complete)/Images/11.png "Mae's home city.")